monero-project/monero-site/resources/research-lab/index.md

                               <div class="tab-content">
                                 <p><strong>Abstract:</strong> We identify several blockchain analysis attacks available to degrade the
 untraceability of the CryptoNote 2.0 protocol.
-We analyze possible solutions, discuss the relative merits and drawbakcs to those solutions, and recommend improvements to the Monero protocol that will hopefully provide long-term resistance of the cryptocurrency against blockchain analysis.
+We analyze possible solutions, discuss the relative merits and drawbacks to those solutions, and recommend improvements to the Monero protocol that will hopefully provide long-term resistance of the cryptocurrency against blockchain analysis.
 Our recommended improvements to Monero include a protocol-level network-wide minimum mix-in